 Sam and Max have shot to success on YouTube over the last few months.
-With just seven videos uploaded so far, their channel has picked up close to 50,000 subscribers since its inception 10 months ago.
-They gained over 5,000 subscribers days after releasing a video about Stranger Things 2, and have amassed an additional 30,000 since then.
+With just seven videos uploaded so far, their channel has picked up close to 50,000 subscribers since its inception ten months ago.
+They gained over 5,000 subscribers days after releasing a video about the second season of Stranger Things, and have amassed an additional 30,000 since then.

-Every YouTuber needs to think about the balance on their channel between content they want to make, and popular content that will get them noticed.
+How do the pair decide what to tackle?
 “Striking that balance on the see-saw of making content people want versus what you want to make can be very difficult,” observes Sam.
 “If you veer to either extreme it can leave you feeling dissatisfied.”

 “I think the core of it is that as long as you have something interesting to say and you have an understanding of the majority of people’s relationship with the popular content you are commenting on, generally your videos should do okay,” says Max.

-Sam’s emotive yet precise delivery really sets NitPix apart though, and makes the videos a joy to watch.
-During The New Doctor Who Showrunner is a Hack Fraud (Chris Chibnall), Sam breaks out into an intense, outrage-fueled rant which just seems to pour from him like a stream of consciousness (rather than a very well-conceived script).
+Sam’s emotive yet precise delivery really sets NitPix apart, though, and makes the videos a joy to watch.
+During The New Doctor Who Showrunner is a Hack Fraud (Chris Chibnall), Sam breaks out into an intense, outrage-fuelled rant which just seems to pour from him like a stream of consciousness (rather than a very well-conceived script).

 “Once the show is chosen we watch the entire thing in one sitting, pausing to rant or rave,” shares Sam, “after which we buy a pouch of tobacco and a fine pot of cheap instant coffee and then steadily work through these luxuries over the course of a day or two as we write together, trying to put our narcissistic chaotic outbursts of opinion into a tangible script.

-Sam and Max’s most popular video is one discussing the flaws of Netflix original series, 13 Reasons Why.
+Sam and Max’s most popular video is one discussing the flaws of the Netflix series 13 Reasons Why.
 The video demonstrates how the pair are able to expertly blend the more humorous takes with some far more serious points about mental health.

-Success in the film critic and video essayist worlds is rare, however, especially when YouTube’s algorithm is catered to weekly, if not daily uploads.
-It’s still possible to make a name for yourself though, and there’s no hard and fast rule to what content is going to do well, and which creators are going to rise to prominence.
+Success in the film critic and video essayist worlds is rare, however – especially when YouTube’s algorithm favours weekly (if not daily) uploads.
+It’s still possible to make a name for yourself, though, and there’s no hard and fast rule about what content is going to do well, and which creators are going to rise to prominence.

 Max explains that one way to build your following is to focus on reaching as many different types of audiences as possible, building followers from different fandoms, rather than catering to the audience you already have.
 He mentions reaching out to fandom groups on social media platforms like Facebook to help promote your content.